SharonaBadloe/Negation-Cue-Detection/README.md

 The .csv documents are for easy viewing of the features in a nice table format.
 The .conll documents will be utilized in our classification process.

+lexicon_baseline.py (runtime around 5 minutes)
+This file contains the code for creating a negation lexicon and using it in a rule-based system.
+It will output the length of the negation lexicon, and two classification reports.
+One report for the dev set, and one for the training set.

 SVM_feature_ablation_new.py: (runtime around 2 minutes)
 This script can be used to showcase the performance of the SVM classifier, for both all features and selected features.